rkoeninger/ShenPrelude/api.md

 ### `split-string` : `string → string → (list string)`

 Splits a string into a list of substrings on separator.

-### `split-string-from` : `number → string → string → (list string)`

-Splits a string into a list of substrings on separator string from index.
+Retains empty strings.

 ### `spy` : `symbol → boolean`